 - Throughout this period, our people have received regular communications from our CEO, Richard Houston.
 Our focus has been to communicate regularly and transparently, providing advice, support and assurance wherever possible.

-- We are fully supportive of agile working and trust that our people are able to complete their work around any commitments they have.
-We also have the technology and capabilities in place to enable our people to work remotely and securely.
+- We remain fully supportive of agile working and have the technology and capabilities in place to enable our people to work remotely and securely should they wish to.
 We recognise that in these unprecedented times some of our people may need to work in an agile way to support their family and friends.

-- Where staff need access to client sites for critical reasons, we are working with clients to ensure the safety of our people and the continuation of business operations.
+- We continue to work closely with clients to ensure the safety of our people and the continuation of business operations.